jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                   ┘
 ```

-The sum of these values is then
+Now we start our quantitative modeling.
+We sum identities of acting cells:

 ```
   leader + a